Eliasmaturure10/Eliasmaturure10/README.md

 🎯 Goal: Become a data scientist and use AI for good

-💬 Ask me about: CS50, data visualizations, or beginner coding projects
+💬 Ask me about: Machine Learning, Artificial Inteligent, Data SCience, or beginner coding projects

-📫 How to reach me: [maturureelias10@gmail.com
+📫 How to reach me: [maturureelias10@gmail.com]